Phillo93/Phillo93/README.md

 # Hello and welcome to my Github page 👋

-my name is Philipp, and I have a been interest in programming and web development.
+my name is Philipp, and I have a been interested in programming and web development.

 Currently, I'm enrolled in a bootcamp to learn programming and immerse myself in the world of web development.